AndreasChristensen89/salary_struggle/README.md

 - Mention if product is premium membership then different color applied
 - Mention skip button in intro
 - Clean up css game_base
+- No links to other websites with high quality
+- images alt's added via template tags from the backend